schmelling/clock_evo/ROADMAP.md

 ## Experimental Design
 ![alt text](images/ExperimentalDesign.png "Experimental Design")

+In my project I want to understand the influence of certain parameters on the evolution of circadian clocks, such as the length of day.
+Is it important that the length of day and night are constant and similar over the course of a year, similar to the equatorial zone, or can a clock evolve on a hemisphere with changing day lengths and seasons?
+As soon as I have a better understanding about the environmental conditions for the evolution of a circadian clock, I want to investigate how these clocks change the fitness of the organism in competition with other organisms.
+How beneficial are circadian clocks compared to organisms without a clock or even organisms with a differently adapted clock?

 ### Research Questions

 - What are strategies to cope with two alternating, oscillating resources?